i2-wustl/valve/NOTES.md

-1. Duplicate table names returned in connector API
-    - Maybe prefix schema names with table names
-1. REST API plural vs singular?
+1. REST API plural vs singular? - Plural
 1. What is the difference between catalog and schema
+    - ms sql vs other sql
+1. Dev databricks workspace and dev config db

+# Questions
+1. Do we needs the resource classes?